BORN: Adelaide, Australia

 Early Life

 Ellis was born in November 1969 in Adelaide, Australia to parents previously married in and emigrated from the UK.
 When she was 6, Ellis' parents divorced and her mother took her back to England to live with grandparents.
-Both grandparents and mother were harsh critics and quick to denigrate leaving Ellis with emotional stress.

 Career